-- Eastie Farm – distributes our produce each week on Thursdays in East Boston to 75-100 households.
+- Eastie Farm – distributes our produce weekly on Thursdays in East Boston to 100 households.

-- Food for Families—offers a free weekly farmer’s market during the summer, coordinated through Concord and Carlisle’s Councils on Aging and Community Services.
+- Food for Families—provides a free, weekly farmer’s market during the summer, coordinated through Concord and Carlisle’s Councils on Aging and Community Services.

-- Loaves and Fishes—exists as a mission of love and faith to provide food and temporary support services to residents of Ayer, Devens, Groton, Harvard, Littleton, and Shirley.
+- Loaves and Fishes—provides food and temporary support services to residents of Ayer, Devens, Groton, Harvard, Littleton, and Shirley.

-- Lowell Transitional Living Center—provides meals, emergency shelter, services, and supportive housing to 180 people daily who are hungry, homeless, or who need support in the Lowell area.
+- Lowell Transitional Living Center—provides meals, emergency shelter, services, and housing to 180 people daily who are hungry, unhoused, or in need of support in the Lowell area.

-- Sudbury Food Pantry—distributes our freely selected produce to about 40 families per week from Sudbury and over 50 other towns.
+- Sudbury Food Pantry—distributes our produce to 75 families weekly from Sudbury and over 50 other towns.

-- Westford Council on Aging—partners with a senior housing site in Westford to offer a free market supporting 65 residents.
+- Westford Council on Aging—partners with a senior housing site in Westford to offer a free, CSA-style produce distribution supporting 45 residents.